ki-khabo/.github/README.md

-# .github
+# Ki Khabo

-Ki Khabo README.md
+Name your food and let the app search the price and location.